-This guide on the Samuel J. Friedman theatre seating chart will help you find the best seats in the house for My Name is Lucy Barton.
+This guide on the Samuel J. Friedman theatre seating chart will help you find the best seats in the house for How I Learned To Drive.
 Get real-time seat availability and pricing, insider tips on the best seats and more in our Samuel J. Friendman theatre seating chart.

 Navigating Samuel J. Friedman Theatre Seating Chart

 Samuel J. Friedman Theatre is similar to most Broadway theatres, especially when it comes to the structure.
 There are the two seating sections namely orchestra and mezzanine.
 With 650 seats in total, the theatre is one of the smallest theatres on Broadway.
 Let’s look at each of the three seating sections in detail.

-Samuel J. Friedman Theatre - My Name is Lucy Barton Broadway Ticket Prices
+Samuel J. Friedman Theatre - Broadway Ticket Prices

 Orchestra - $169 onwards